 North East England has a global reputation as a hub for electrification and advanced manufacturing.
 Why?

-• The region is home to Europe’s first battery gigafactory, Envision AESC’s 1.9 GWh lithium-ion battery plant and home to Europe’s most successful EV, the Nissan LEAF
+- The region is home to Europe’s first battery Gigafactory, AESC’s 1.9 GWh lithium-ion battery plant and in 2025, the UK’s only at-scale Gigafactory becomes operational in the North East

 World-leading R&D